gnieboer/tsp-redesign/pages/loan-basics/loan-in-nonpay-status.md

 ## Notifying the TSP of your nonpay status
 When you begin your period of nonpay status, you or your agency must submit one of the following forms to us:
-+ Form [TSP-41](#), _Notification to TSP of Nonpay Status_; or
++ Form [TSP-41](https://www.tsp.gov/PDF/formspubs/tsp-41.pdf), _Notification to TSP of Nonpay Status_; or
 + [Form SF-50](#), _Notification of Personnel Action_; or
 + A letter on agency or service letterhead, signed by an appropriate agency official or your commander or adjutant, that contains your name, date of birth, and Social Security number; the beginning date of the nonpay status; and the signature and title of the agency or service representative providing the information; or
 + A copy of your military orders.
 ## Returning from nonpay status
 When you return from nonpay status, you must notify us of your date of return.
-You can use any type of documentation described in the above section, [Notifying the TSP of Your Nonpay Status](#).
+You can use any type of documentation described in the above section.
 Once your agency or service notifies us of your return, your loan will be reamortized to place it in good standing.
 **Note:** If your agency reports you as separated from civilian service to perform military service, you will be required to repay your loan in full within 90 days.
 If you don't, the outstanding loan balance and any unpaid interest will be reported to the IRS as a taxable distribution.

 ## Leaving federal service